kylef/Commander/README.md

 ```

 ### Frameworks and `rpath`

+It's important to note that the `.framework` file for Commander (and any
+other dependency) must be available at run-time for your command line tool.

+Applications will look in their `rpath` which contains paths of where it expects
+the `.framework`s to be found at.

 Using a Swift script, you can use the `-F` flag for setting framework search
 paths, as follows: